matt-ny/rscnn/README.md

 This repo demonstrates how to deploy custom object detection models from Watson Visual Recognition to an Android device.
 It uses RenderScript CNN with a MobileNetv1 + SSD implementation.

+Note that the [IBM Watson Visual Recognition cloud API will be discontinued.](https://cloud.ibm.com/apidocs/visual-recognition-v4) You can still use this repo to deploy object detection models on Android, but you will no longer be able to use Watson to create the models.

 <p>
   <img src="/images/lego-demo.jpg" width="100" syle="padding: 40px" >
 </p>